iugamarian/bshplyr/README.md

 Bash service music player for Raspbian on Raspberry Pi, no login, keyboard or monitor required, autostarts

-# Updated for the end of the year 2020
+# Updated for the end of the year 2026

+Fixed some small errors with ai help from ollama, qwen3.8, opencode - now it is snappier

 Added volume control option when pressing the back button longer